scottwater/blog/blog/_posts/2019-02-04-what-your-shorts-why-you-should-use-them-too.md

 ---
 layout: post
-title: "What Are Your Shorts?
+title: "What Are Shorts?
 And Why You Should Use Them Too."
 date: 2019-02-04 18:23:07 -0500
 tags:
 ---